 Know you are not alone.
-Yes, life has changed forever, the normal we knew is gone.
+We learn that life has changed forever, the normal we knew is gone.
 However, in time we and our family can find a new normal.

-We find a way to live our lives around the physical absence of our child, remembering them with love rather than the pain of early grief.
+We find a way to live our lives around the physical absence of our child, remembering them with love rather than the raw, intense pain of early grief.

-www.anamcara.ie
+anamcara.ie